-CWRP Action Plan & Implementation
+6.2 CWRP Action Plan

-Effective implementation of the CWRP requires a robust action plan and tracking mechanisms.
-Each major element of the plan, including the Risk Assessment and seven FireSmart disciplines, should have corresponding objectives and actions to address the issues, challenges, or needs identified and discussed in detail in the plan.
+Effective implementation of the CWRP requires a robust action plan and tracking mechanisms (the FireSmart Roadmap should be used for this purpose).
+Each major element of the roadmap should have corresponding objectives and actions to address the issues, challenges, or needs identified and discussed in detail in the plan.

-Objectives should be clear in their intent; actions to achieve the objectives should identify the organization or individual who is responsible for leading the action (agency, group, individual), the priority of the action (high, medium, low), expected timeframe needed to complete the action, resources required (funding, staff capacity) and metric for success.
+Objectives should be clear in their intent; actions to achieve the objectives should identify the organization or individual who is responsible for leading the action (agency, group, individual), the priority of the action (high, medium, low), expected timeframe needed to complete the action, resources required (funding, staff capacity), and metric for success.